PV Storage Arbitrage Returns: How Battery Storage Turns Negative Electricity Prices into Revenue

 • Model setup: Grid connection : PV : Battery = 1 : 1 : 0.5 (gray electricity storage concept)

-⚠️ Note: IRR uplift from the 8Energies/Enspired/Goldbeck Solar white paper (Feb.
-2026).
-The +29% represents a relative increase in IRR, not absolute percentage points.
+⚠️ Note: The IRR uplift is taken from the white paper by 8Energies, enspired, and GOLDBECK SOLAR (February 2026).
+The approximately 29% represents a relative increase in the project’s IRR, not absolute percentage points.
+The authors explicitly describe their figures as indicative and are themselves active in the market for co-location projects.
 Project-specific results may vary.
-As of March 2026.
+As of August 2026.

 A Comparison of Independent Studies